 Back in town.
 Pinedale, specifically.
-SpiceRack came up with a great idea to save us 20 miles of off-CDT hiking by exiting a trailhead sooner.
+SpiceRack came up with a great idea to save us 20 miles of off-CDT hiking by exiting to resupply a trailhead sooner.
 Fate decided for us, providing an easy hitch to town.
 The Winds will have to wait another day.

 We had a super cold night, cowboying in the sagebrush next to the creek.
 Bodies were warm, but gear was covered in frost and ice when I woke up.
 My shoes were frozen solid again, but the sun quickly thawed them out.
 The rest of the gear was dry and we were hiking by 8am, just a little bit later than yesterday.

 A coyote sprinted away as we finished our crossing of the wide valley.
 Then we were into the trees, climbing to Gunsight Pass (10,135ft).
 The way up had a backwards view to the Tetons, and from the pass the earliest drama of rock in the Winds rose sharply from the Green River far below.
 I thought that Gunsight was actually a pretty darn cool place.
 It marks not the Continental Divide, but the divide between the Colorado and Columbia River drainages.
 All my pee is now flowing through the Grand Canyon eventually.

 Six steep miles down and a lunch break brought us back to Green River Lakes Campground, familiar to us as the location of the wedding three weeks ago.
 It felt strange to be back, such a different vibe.
 The same good toilets though.